 (Note that the videos for sale are of much higher quality and resolution.)

 The next video in Producing Great Output shows how to use Custom Package to do single-photo printing, and also to size and design a desktop background.
-Other videos discuss how to print to your printer, print to jpeg, etc.
+Other videos discuss how to print to your printer, make JPEG files of your designs, etc.